zenevan/SAS/Set.md

 EVERYTHING

 launch mudlet in offline mode
+@set reconnect 1 or to whatever number u wanna focus on

 use package manager to load:NyyLIB013dev.mpackage with package manager this will be in the directory you copied.